 Admission to Specific Areas of Specializations in Music

-Students enrolled in applied music must participate in the large ensemble appropriate for the instrument or voice.
-This obligation remains in force even after degree requirements have been met.
+Students enrolled in applied music instruction must participate in the large ensemble appropriate for the instrument or voice.
+The ensemble directors determine ensemble placement via audition results.
+These policies remain in force even after degree requirements have been met.

-The Moores School of Music is a full member of the National Association of Schools of Music and a member of the Texas Association of Music Schools.
+The Moores School of Music is accredited by the National Association of Schools of Music and a member of the Texas Association of Music Schools.

 Admission to the Moores School of Music

 In addition to meeting all requirements for admission to the University of Houston, all students applying for acceptance as majors in the Moores School of Music must pass an audition on their principal instrument or voice and be able to meet at least a freshman level of performance.
-In addition, they must take an examination for placement in music theory.
+In addition, they must take an examination for placement in music theory, aural skills, and piano.